anandmurugesan/home/index.md

 *Holy Cow!* The Effects of Cow-Related Lynching in India (w/ J. Singh)

-*Leaders and citizen participation for the environment*: Experimental evidence from communities in Eastern Europe (w/ T. Centofanti)
+*Leader and citizens participation for the environment*: Experimental evidence from communities in Eastern Europe (w/ T. Centofanti)

 The Impact of Network Goods on Health: Evidence from India (w/ V. Dayal and T. Rahman)